 Why it pays off

-Statistically speaking, your business loses 9,000 Swiss francs per employee per year due to health-related absences and loss of productivity.
+Statistically speaking, your business loses 9,000 Swiss francs per employee per year due to health-related absences and loss of productivity.en

 Your commitment to health and safety will save you money, improve your team’s performance and make you more appealing as an employer:

-• You as a business owner reduce the number of sick days.
+- You as a business owner reduce the number of days of absence.
 In Switzerland, these amount to six to seven days per full-time employee per year.

 A healthy balance between resources and demands leads to good working conditions: resources help workers cope with stress at work.
 Resources might include things like room for manoeuvre, a supportive attitude from colleagues or managers and appreciation.